Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 Don’t buy a fabric crate, because yes… they will chew on it.

-When should I start crate training?
+When should I start crate training a puppy?

 As soon as you bring them home, after they’ve gone for a wee in their toilet area.